lekoala/bootstrap5-tags/readme.md

 ## Tips

-- Use arrow down to show dropdown
+- Use arrow down to show dropdown (and arrow up to hide it)
 - If you have a really long list of options, a scrollbar will be used

 ## Demo